SigmaJahan/Towards-Understanding-the-Challenges-of-Bug-Localization-in-Deep-Learning-System/README.md

 - Download Denchmark-BRs
     - https://github.com/RosePasta/Denchmark_BRs
 ## Structure
-Each folder information is provided on Readme.md of each folder.
+Each folder information is provided on Readme.md and requirements.txt of each folder.

 ## IR_based_methods_RQ1_DLSW